ybchen97/soc_cluster_guide/README.md

+# Guide to Using GPUs & PyTorch on SOC Compute Cluster
 ## Prerequisites
 1. Be a student under School of Computing (SoC) at the National University of Singapore.
 2. Have an SoC account.
 If you don't, you can [apply for one here.](https://mysoc.nus.edu.sg/~newacct/)